-69 A World Bank report found that satellite-derived estimations of PM2.5 in lower middle-income countries (LMICs) are not reliable, and thus, should not be considered as a replacement for properly run and maintained ground-level monitoring networks in LMICs.
+&lt;sup>69 A World Bank report found that satellite-derived estimations of PM2.5 in lower middle-income countries (LMICs) are not reliable, and thus, should not be considered as a replacement for properly run and maintained ground-level monitoring networks in LMICs.
 The report shows that ground-level monitoring and satellite data are best if used as complements between each other.
 Access the report here: World Bank.
 (2022).
 Getting Down to Earth: Are Satellites Reliable for Measuring Air Pollutants That Cause Mortality in Low- and Middle-Income Countries?.
-International Development in Focus;. © Washington, DC: World Bank. http://hdl.handle.net/10986/36804 innovation and the sharing of best practices in pollution prevention and reduction, efforts can be enhanced.
+International Development in Focus;. © Washington, DC: World Bank. http://hdl.handle.net/10986/36804

 33. Objective 3.
 Develop and implement policy, legislative and regulatory frameworks, strategies, plans and actions, addressing all types and sources of pollution, including promoting circular economy opportunities at the international, regional, national, subnational and local level.
 Legislative and regulatory frameworks, strategies, plans and actions are necessary to prevent, manage and remediate pollution across all sectors, and incentives to catalyse the growth of circular economy.
 They should be required to manage risks and reduce their pollution footprint through, for instance, best available techniques (BAT) and best environmental practices (BEP), and to fulfil their responsibilities to prevent harm.
 With the aim of preventing, and where not possible, halting or minimizing harm; reversing pollution, and creating sustainable economic models, institutions can benefit from support to operationalize strengthened systems within and across all sectors.
-In particular, these are, the agrifood systems, extractives/mining sector, building and construction, and other industries, transport, energy, manufacturing, services, and waste.70 A multidisciplinary approach is needed to promote a shift from minimizing the harm from polluting activities towards proactive support for a circular economy, green economy, decent jobs, ecosystem resilience and the reduction of disaster risks.
-The decisions of the Conferences of the Parties (COPs) and the Meeting of the Parties (MOP) to the pollution-related treaties71 require robust systems for planning and implementation at the national level, convening multi-stakeholder processes and brokering cross-sectoral and multi-institutional cooperation and partnerships, and creating policy frameworks.72 UN entities can collectively and through individual mandates contribute to their implementation.
+In particular, these are, the agrifood systems, extractives/mining sector, building and construction, and other industries, transport, energy, manufacturing, services, and waste.
+A multidisciplinary approach is needed to promote a shift from minimizing the harm from polluting activities towards proactive support for a circular economy, green economy, decent jobs, ecosystem resilience and the reduction of disaster risks.
+The decisions of the Conferences of the Parties (COPs) and the Meeting of the Parties (MOP) to the pollution-related treaties require robust systems for planning and implementation at the national level, convening multi-stakeholder processes and brokering cross-sectoral and multi-institutional cooperation and partnerships, and creating policy frameworks.
+UN entities can collectively and through individual mandates contribute to their implementation.